awsdocs/aws-doc-sdk-examples/go/iam/README.md

 ### AccessKeyLastUsed/AccessKeyLastUsed.go

-This example retrieves when an access key was last used, including in which service and region.
+This example retrieves when an access key was last used, including in which service and AWS Region.

 `go run AccessKeyLastUsed.go -k KEY-ID`